-Why Quality & Audit is important to us
+Why Quality Improvement, Research & Audit are important to us

 • Clinical Audit

 • Risk Management

 All our paramedics undertake Master’s level education through our partnership with Plymouth University.
 Our ‘Advanced Paramedics in Critical Care’ complete a 3-year Master’s in Pre-Hospital Critical Care/Retrieval and Transfer providing them with the knowledge and skills to provide a level care well beyond that traditionally able to be provided by paramedics.
 Find out more information on the Masters in Pre-Hospital Critical Care/Retrieval and Transfer.

 However, education is embedded into our culture.
 All our clinicians are supports with development time to support their professional activities and attendance on course, seminars, training events and conferences are fed back to the wider team so all can benefit from the learning.

 Each month, as part of our Clinical Governance day, a Journal Club and themed education session are delivered which enables our team to keep abreast of the very latest evidence and treatment provision available.